viant/mcp-toolbox/outlook/mcp/README.md

 - On startup, if `azureRef` is set, the service loads the secret via scy and applies `ClientID` from the secret.
 If absent, it uses `clientID` from config.
 - If `tenantID` flag/env is empty or set to `organizations`, the server will use `TenantID` from the `azureRef` secret when available.
-- Device Code flow is used for Microsoft Graph and auth records are saved under `storageDir`.
+- Device Code flow is used for Microsoft Graph and auth records are written under `secretsBase`.

 ## Notes